andy327/play-elevators/README.md

 If you want to change the behavior of your elevator system, edit this file and restart the server, and the new elevator system will use these settings.
 Create a lightning fast elevator system that launches passengers to their destinations at 20 milliseconds per floor, or set it to one slow elevator and send a subway train's worth of passengers to the hundredth floor while watching the server slowly serve each and every request.
-Or go ahead and simulate the tedium of daily life by configuring the system to mirror your office building's speed and try taking a busy elevator system to your own floor. _Exciting!_
+Or go ahead and simulate the tedium of daily life by configuring the system to mirror your office building's speed and try taking a busy elevator system to your own floor.
+_Exciting!_

 ## History
 Elevators weren't always so complex.
-Before the 1950's when electrical switches took over, an elevator was operated by a lift attendant standing inside.
+Before the 1950s when electrical switches took over, an elevator was operated by a lift attendant standing inside.
-The attendant would command the elevator to respond to calls by pulling a level to control the lift's movement.
+The attendant would command the elevator to respond to calls by pulling a lever to control the lift's movement.
-When automatic elevators first came into use, some of the simpler systems would shuttle up and down the entirety of the building at scheduled intervals.
+When automatic elevators first came into use, some of the simpler systems would shuttle passengers up and down the entirety of the building at scheduled intervals.
-It was wasteful and slow; elevators would stop at floors where no one was waiting, and make pointless round-trips during off-peak hours <sup>[[1]](https://www.popularmechanics.com/technology/infrastructure/a20986/the-hidden-science-of-elevators/)</sup>.
+It was wasteful and slow; elevators would stop at floors where no one was waiting, and make pointless round-trips during off-peak hours.<sup>[[1]](https://www.popularmechanics.com/technology/infrastructure/a20986/the-hidden-science-of-elevators/)</sup>

 By the 1960s, elevators began operating more similarly to the ones we see today, guided by the *elevator algorithm*.
 It can be stated simply with the following two rules:

 1. As long as there’s someone inside or ahead of the elevator who wants to go in the current direction, keep heading in that direction.
 2. Once the elevator has exhausted the requests in its current direction, switch directions if there’s a request in the other direction.
 Otherwise, stop and wait for a call.

 (Incidentally, the elevator algorithm has also found an application in determining the motion of a hard disk's arm and head in servicing read and write requests!)
 The algorithm is simple enough, and in most cases will resolve requests efficiently.